georgetown-cset/eto-orca/README.md

 * **Issues over time** - This counts the number of opened and closed issues based on `IssuesEvent`s in the githubarchive BQ public dataset.
 See also `issue_events.sql`.
 We determine whether the issue was opened or closed based on the `action` field
-* **New versus returning contributors over time** - this metric is based on PR events.
-If a contributor makes their first PR during a given time interval, we mark them as a new contributor.
+* **New versus returning contributors over time** - this metric is based on commits.
+If a contributor makes their first commit during a given time interval, we mark them as a new contributor.
 Otherwise, they are a returning contributor.
-See combination of `pr_events` in `website_stats.sql` and `get_new_vs_returning_contributor_counts` in `preprocess_for_website.py`.
+See combination of `repo_pushes` in `website_stats.sql` and `get_new_vs_returning_contributor_counts` in `preprocess_for_website.py`.
-* **Contributor percentage counts** - this metric is based on PR events.
+* **Contributor percentage counts** - this metric is based on commits.
 For each contributor, we count their number of opened PRs, then calculate the percentage of PRs submitted by each contributor.
-See combination of `pr_events` in `website_stats.sql` and `get_cumulative_contributor_counts` in `preprocess_for_website.py`.
+See combination of `repo_pushes` in `website_stats.sql` and
-* **Code contributions by top 5 countries** - This is based on our ability to link contributor names to a single Revelio/LinkedIn profile, and then pulling the user's country as of the time they made a given contribution.
-See also `contributor_affiliations.sql`.
-As of 2023-01-25, we have just under 19% of contributors in the overall dataset linked to LinkedIn profiles
-* **Code contributions by top 5 organizations** - This is based on our ability to link contributor names to a single Revelio/LinkedIn profile, and then pulling the user's organization as of the time they made a given contribution.
-See also `contributor_affiliations.sql`.
-As of 2023-01-25, we have just under 19% of contributors in the overall dataset linked to LinkedIn profiles
+`get_cumulative_contributor_counts` in `preprocess_for_website.py`.
 * **Cumulative total of contributions by number of contributors** - See the `get_cumulative_contributor_counts` method in `preprocess_for_website.py`.
 This relies on
 * The deps.dev links are added if the repo is present in `bigquery-public-data.deps_dev_v1`
 * The pypi downloads over time come from `bigquery-public-data.pypi`